 Keratin Amino Acids is used in shampoo, conditioner, treatment (hair), leave-in, styling, bodywash, body lotion, treatment (body), cleanser, toner, facial moisturizer, treatment (face), makeup foundation, mascara, lipstick, color cosmetics.

-Keratin Amino Acid It is a clear amber liquid with a faint odor.
+Keratin Amino Acid is a clear amber liquid with a faint odor.
 It is derived from sheep's wool.
 Preserved with Butylene Glycol, Phenoxyethanol and Ethylhexylglycerin

 Additional Items Requiring Refrigeration